idealogica/indi/readme.md

 It's possible integrate InDI into your project in a few different ways:

-<li>Most common and simple - just create InDI container instance and then use it:</li>
+► Most common and simple - just create InDI container instance and then use it:

 ```php
 $container = Idealogica\InDI\Container();
 ```

-<li>Inherit you main application class form `Idealogica\InDI\Container`:</li>
+► Inherit you main application class form `Idealogica\InDI\Container`:

 ```php
 class MyApp extends Idealogica\InDI\Container {}
 ```

-<li>In case if your main application class already inherited you can use traits to
+► In case if your main application class already inherited you can use traits to introduce InDI functionality:
-introduce InDI functionality:</li>

 ```php
 class MyApp implements Iterator, ArrayAccess, Countable, Interop\Container\ContainerInterface